shahryar-h/sherweb-test-integration/readme.md

 ### 9- final refactoring and documentation
 - used meaningful variables to increase readability, scalability.
 - commented the code
-- Documented the project in readme.md file
+- Documented the project in the readme.md file

 # Sherweb - Test intégration